Illustrative Scenario: Government Agency Secures Classified Communications

-• Established quantum-resistant secure channels for sensitive communications
+• Would establish quantum-resistant secure channels for sensitive communications

-• Implemented a zero-trust architecture with post-quantum authentication
+• Could implement a zero-trust architecture with post-quantum authentication

-• Created a scalable solution that could be extended to other government departments
+• Would create a scalable solution that could extend to other government departments

-• Developed custom compliance documentation for government security standards
+• Could develop custom compliance documentation for government security standards

 Industry: Government